junxit/us-congress-bills-116/bill.md

 - **(a)** *In general* Not later than 1 year after the date of enactment of this Act, the Secretary of Transportation shall establish a program to annually collect and maintain data from each covered entity, or, as appropriate, a State or local entity that provides authorized transportation service, on—
   - **(1)** the number of transportation sexual assault or harassment incidents reported to the covered entity or State or local entity that provides authorized transportation service, including—
     - **(A)** the number of incidents committed against passengers; and
-    - **(B)** the number of incidents committed against personnel or, in the case of a TNC or for-hire vehicle company, a TNC driver or a FVC driver, respectively;
+    - **(B)** the number of incidents committed against personnel or, in the case of a transportation network company or for-hire vehicle company, a TNC driver or a FVC driver, respectively;
   - **(2)** the number of transportation sexual assault or harassment incidents reported to law enforcement by personnel of the covered entity or State or local entity that provides authorized transportation services; and
   - **(3)** any transportation sexual assault or harassment incidents compiled and maintained under section 3507(g)(4)(A)(i) of title 46, United States Code.
 - **(b)** *Data availability* Subject to subsection (c), the Secretary shall make available to the public on the primary internet website of the Department of Transportation the data collected and maintained under subsection (a).